Intellectual-Systems/COMP3613_Project/readme.md

 ## Recent Changes

-- Refactored Student_Position name to Shortlist
+- Added code to test permission system

 ## Next Tasks

+- Solve issue with requesting from postman

 -  Attempt to save Student_Position/Shortlist to separate file